gmftbyGMFTBY/HashRetrieval/README.md

 Then you can find the sampled files under four `generated/<dataset_name>` folders.

 ## 2. Experiment Results
-### 2.1 Comparsion between Term-Frequency and Dense vector retrieval
 1. the number of the utterances in the pre-constructed database, the ratio of the unconditional responses, the storage (only consider the faiss index and elasticsearch inverted index), and the search time cost.
 2. Search Time Complexity (n is the number of the queries, m is the dimension of the real-vector or binary-vector):
     * Inverted Index: O(n)
     * Dot production: O(n*m)
     * Hamming Distance: O(n)
 3. Average Coherence scores are calculated by the cross-bert model.

-4. The generated responses for each test sample will be saved under `generated/<dataset_name>/<es/dense/hash>`
+### 2.1 Comparsion between Term-Frequency and Dense vector retrieval

 <center> <b> E-Commerce Dataset 109105 utterances (46.81%) </b> </center>